Skip to main content

 5 mentions Positive Neutral Negative

-The game's story is minimal, primarily consisting of various mission types leading to an endpoint, and lacks depth, making it feel disjointed.
-While it offers cooperative quests, the overall narrative experience is considered weak and unengaging, with players feeling that a single-player format might have improved it.
+The game's story is minimal, primarily consisting of various mission types leading to an endpoint, and lacks depth, especially in a single-player context.
+While it offers cooperative quests, the overall narrative experience is considered weak and unengaging.

 • “No story.”